For Immediate Release

 About the American Association of Hip and Knee Surgeons

-Established in 1991, the mission of AAHKS is to advance hip and knee patient care through education and advocacy.
-AAHKS has a membership of over 4,000 surgeons and other hip and knee health care professionals.
+Established in 1991, the mission of AAHKS is to advance hip and knee patient care through education, advocacy, research and outreach.
+AAHKS has a membership of over 5,000 surgeons and other hip and knee health care professionals.